Gokulkiran418/splitwise-clone/README.md

 ## Assumptions Made

 - Project assumes a Dockerized PostgreSQL database or one running locally.
 - Project assumes you have an OpenAI API key(Only for chat feature).
-Sorry its dangerous to upload private key in GitHub.
     Without OpenAI API only chatbot feature won't work.
-- Project assumes you have patience since Docker Build and npm install takes a long time.
 - Frontend and backend are separated in the project structure.

 ## 📦 Prerequisites